How to get started in Bushcraft?

 There are so many edible plants out there that people just see as weeds or just another piece of green in the hedge, but when you learn how to recognize what’s food and what isn’t, it opens up a new food source with a whole range of new recipes and most importantly, will help to keep you alive should you ever need to find your own food in an emergency.

 There is no better way to learn about something than to do it because actual experience is more valuable than just reading.
 Taking a hike and spending a single night in a tent will give you the opportunity to practice most of the skills you’ll ever need and the best thing is that it isn’t expensive or difficult to get started.
-With a flint and fire steel, knife, tent and a good pair of walking boots, the front door to learn about bushcraft is wide open, you just have to take the first step and walk through it.
+With a flint and fire steel, knife, tent, and a good pair of walking boots, the front door to get started in bushcraft is wide open, you just have to take the first step and walk through it.